mcantelon/drupal-sopa-blackout/README.txt

 without seeing the SOPA blackout page.
 After January 18 your site will be back to normal.

-Developed for/tested with Drupal 6.
+Developed for/tested with Drupal 6 or Drupal 7.
+If using it with Drupal 7 just change the version numbers in the sopa.info file and you should be good to go.

 Inspired by WP-SOPA-Blackout: